 By Steven Richards.
 Some other great B&W photos of JD.

 Excellent article by Moondial-san on Closer, JD, the Staglieno and BP Wolff.

 The site of Peter Saville.

-Online community archive celebrating Manchester music, founded by Matthew Norman and Alison Surtees.
+Online community archive celebrating Manchester music, founded by Matthew Norman, Alison Surtees, Abigail Ward,

 Peter Hammill - Sofa Sound.